aiappsgbb/VIPER/README.md

 2. Follow the official instructions to download and install FFmpeg:
 [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)

 3. Copy `sample.env` to `.env` at the repository root and populate it with your service credentials.
 The backend and UI components both consume environment variables from this shared file.
+Run `python scripts/apply_database_url.py` to materialize the local `DATABASE_URL` entry using the shared values in `config/database_urls.json`; the same configuration file provides the cloud connection string used by the container setup and deployment scripts.

 4. Start the FastAPI backend on port 8000: